Rangers vs. Twins Player Props Betting Odds

 |0

-- Garcia takes a two-game streak with at least one hit into this one.
-During his last five outings he is batting .136 with a home run and two RBI.
+- Seager takes a two-game streak with at least one hit into this one.
+In his last five games he is hitting .316 with two home runs, five walks and four RBI.

 |Opponent